1.0 CORPORATE GOVERNANCE IN BBK:

 BBK shall continue its endeavor to enhance shareholders value, protect their interests and defend their rights by practicing pursuit of excellence in corporate life.
 The Bank shall not only comply with all statutory requirements but also formulate and adhere to strong Corporate Governance practices.

 The adoption and implementation of Corporate Governance would be the direct responsibility of the Board of Directors, in line with the regulatory and statutory requirements in the Kingdom of Bahrain and other countries where BBK operates.
+Corporate Governance disclosures shall be made according to the CBB’s requirements as per its rulebook modules PD 1.3.8 and PD 6.1.1 and amendments thereto.

-3.0 CORPORATE GOVERNANCE MODEL
+3.0 CORPORATE GOVERNANCE MODEL:

 The standard Corporate Governance model interconnects the dynamic relation between the three main stakeholders namely Shareholders, the Board and the Management.
 The roles of shareholders, the Board and the Management are distinctly different but complimentary to the core objectives and functioning of the institution.
 Such model can be drawn as under.
+BBK’s CG model is based on Angelo-American model expanded to include a variety of stakeholders who have interest in the Bank and its success.

 BBK’s Corporate Governance practices ensure a healthy relationship with all the stake holders while achieving core objectives of the institution.

-3.1 Board of Directors
+3.1 Board of Directors:

 The Bank's Board of Directors is accountable to the Bank's shareholders and other stakeholders, to ensure that the Bank is managed in a safe and sound manner.
 To fulfill their fiduciary duties, the Directors must be independent of the Management of the Bank; familiar with the Bank's business and general financial and accounting principles; and actively engaged in directing and overseeing Management.